sfigg/commercialization-public/manufacture/desktop/winpe-intro.md

 ## <span id="Where_do_I_download_it_"></span><span id="where_do_i_download_it_"></span><span id="WHERE_DO_I_DOWNLOAD_IT_"></span>Where do I download it?

-To get Windows PE, use the installer built into the Windows Assessment and Deployment Kit (Windows ADK).
+Starting with Windows 10, version 1809, WinPE is an [add-on to the Windows Assessment and Deployment Kit (ADK)](https://go.microsoft.com/fwlink/?linkid=2022233).
+Previously it was included in the ADK.
+To get Windows PE, install the ADK, and then install the WinPE addon.
 For more info, see [WinPE: Create USB Bootable drive](winpe-create-usb-bootable-drive.md), [WinPE: Create a Boot CD, DVD, ISO, or VHD](winpe-create-a-boot-cd-dvd-iso-or-vhd.md), or see the [Demo: Installing Windows PE on a USB Drive](http://go.microsoft.com/fwlink/?LinkId=279081).

 ## <span id="BKMK_OVER"></span><span id="bkmk_over"></span>Support for many Windows features